apache/www-site/content/legal/src-headers.md

 copyright law; therefore, such a file does not require a license header.
 If in doubt about the extent of the file's creativity, add the license header to the file.

-Other files may make sense to have no license header.
+It may make sense for some other files to have no license header.
 Three examples are:

 - Short informational text files; for example README, INSTALL files.
 The expectation is that these files make it obvious which product they relate to.
 - Test data for which the addition of a source header would cause the tests to fail.
-- 'Snippet' files that are combined as form a larger file where the larger file would have duplicate licensing headers.
+- 'Snippet' files that are included in a larger file, when the larger file would have duplicate licensing headers.

 PMCs should use their judgement, err on having a source header and contact legal-discuss@ if unsure.